kubernetes-sigs/cluster-api/docs/book/src/developer/providers/v1alpha3-to-v1alpha4.md

 All InfraMachinePool implementations should be moved to `infrastructure.cluster.x-k8s.io`.
 See `DockerMachinePool` for an example.

 Note that MachinePools are still experimental after this change and should still be feature gated.

+## Golangci-lint configuration

+There were a lot of new useful linters added to `.golangci.yml`.
+Of course it's not mandatory to use `golangci-lint` or a similar configuration, but it might make sense regardless.
+Please note there was previously an error in the `exclude` configuration which has been fixed in [#4657](https://github.com/kubernetes-sigs/cluster-api/pull/4657).
+As this configuration has been duplicated in a few other providers, it could be that you're also affected.